 You have a perfect concept for an indie game, but you don’t have it outlined?
 Your deadlines are stretching and you’re getting torn apart by the ideas in your mind and the resources at your hand?
-It looks like you are in need of a Game Design Document (GDD).
+You already have a game cover concept designed, but the artistic design might be conflicting with your video game’s marketing strategy to access a large commercial audience.
+If this sounds like you, it looks like you are in need of a Game Design Document (GDD).
 We stress teh importance of a GDD to the students in our game design course, because you need all the help you can get as an indie game maker.
 Regardless the scope of your game, whether it is an indie game or a triple-A game, you will need a document that describes what your product will be about, and which lists the most important points of your game design project to help you handle it properly.

 Before we will actually present you our proposed template of the GDD, let’s talk about the basics that will help you better understand the concept and the purpose of such a document.

 There are three distinct types of documents that build the entire Game Design Document and serve at different purposes during the game design pre-production process.
 There is a “Proposal”, the actual “Game Design Document” and “Production Documents”.